 If They Stay at Home, Are You Enabling their Addiction?

-If you determine that having your loved one stay is supporting their use (enabling their addiction), asking them to leave may be the next step.
+If you determine that having your loved one stay is supporting their use (enabling their addiction), then to ask your addicted loved one to leave may be the next step.
 This can be seen as a “natural consequence” of your loved one’s addiction and behavior.
 They are making bad decisions for their self, and it follows that they will then stumble, and even fall.
 And that fall, as scary as it feels to stand back and let it happen, may very well be part of what ignites their motivation to seek help.

-If you decide you must ask them to leave, use positive communication techniques and choose a calm moment to explain your position.
+If you decide you must ask your addicted loved one to leave, use positive communication techniques and choose a calm moment to explain your position.
 You might say something like:

 “I want our relationship to work and would like you to stay living here.
 But I’m not comfortable with it, because I am inadvertently supporting your alcohol/drug use.
 I love you, and I can’t continue to have you living here while using.
 Please consider these options for help.
 When you’re able to stay sober, you can come back.”

 If you choose to use leaving as leverage, and your loved one still says no to treatment, back off for a couple weeks.
 In our experience, loved ones often reconsider during this grace period.